Enrolment of EU students and levelled non-EU students

 Enrolment for all of the above categories of future students cannot be completed online.

-Future students need to enquire at the Students Administration Office (Segreterie Studenti) of the School of choice (Italian website).
+Future students need to enquire at the Students Administration Office (Segreterie Studenti) of the School of choice.

 Terms for submitting the enrolment application

 Please note that the information below serves as an indication only.
-For full details of rules, procedures and deadlines please refer to the Student Regulations, section 3.
-(Manifesto degli Studi).
+For full details of rules, procedures and deadlines please refer to the Student Regulations (Manifesto degli Studi).

 In order to enrol in first cycle (bachelor’s degree) programmes and single cycle (combined bachelor’s/master’s degree) programmes with no "numerus clausus", applicants must submit the enrolment application between mid September and mid October.
 Exact dates vary from year to year, according to the academic calendar.

 The President (Rettore) can accept a late enrolment application only when duly motivated.
-This implies, however, the payment of interests on arrears and a late application fee, as indicated in section 13 of the Student Regulations.
+This implies, however, the payment of interests on arrears and a late application fee, as indicated in the Student Regulations.

 Applicants wishing to enrol in first cycle (bachelor's) and single cycle (combined) degree programmes with "numerus clausus" (set quota) have to comply with deadlines indicated in the announcement of each programme.